Thursday, October 20, 2022

 In between all the farce and frivolity, there are some legitimate issues – what really is ‘manliness’ and ‘womanliness,’ and how much of it is surface and how much of it is ‘real.’
 But these and like questions are interspersed so effortlessly, smuggled in as it were, that they’re almost gone before we know it.
 Ergo if you’re looking for a realistic, historically accurate depiction of gay sensibilities, gender definitions or even Paris night life ca.1934, look elsewhere, and so be it.
 For at heart VV is a polished, high-level Hollywood fantasy representative of the best qualities of its era.
 It evokes prior eras while in its limited way is ahead of its time.
 In a word, Victor/Victoria holds up exceptionally well.
 It manages the high wire act of balancing pie-in-the-face comedy, musical numbers, dance, costume, clever repartee and even a touch of wisdom with true grace, an understated panache, if you like.
 As an old-fashioned comedy romp with musical numbers and lots of jokes done in a supremely secure style technically, VV is arguably even more on the money today than when it first appeared in its slightly shocking glory four decades ago.
 Victor/Victoria then is the complete entertainment package.
 Considering the talent involved in all aspects of production, it really couldn’t miss, and it didn’t.

 [1] The 1982 Victor/Victoria is a remake of a German production, Viktor und Viktoria (1933), which stands on its own pretty well and actually compares favorably to its big budget namesake.
 Renate Müller is terrific in the title role.
 In fact I think she’s more convincing impersonating a man than Julie Andrews.
 In any case sources cite no fewer than five remakes of Viktor und Viktoria, but the number grows to seven if we add the 1934 UFA French language George and Georgette and the 1995 Broadway play.
 A curious bit of history is that the original 1933 VV had its premiere on 23 December 1933.
 It’s little short of miraculous that the film even survived, much less inspired the above-mentioned French version.
-The National Socialists had been in power for almost a year, and to say the least, they didn’t approve of anything even vaguely sympathetic to LGBTQ.
-This initial incarnation of VV then may be seen as the last gasp, if a toned down one, of the Weimar era entertainment zeitgeist in all its exuberant, life-affirming, decadent excess, all of which was anathema to the strait-laced Nazis.
-Not so surprising then that there's no gay subtext in the film, although the story – and characters – literally flirt with the idea a couple of times, and just as quickly abandon it.
+The National Socialists had been in power for almost a year, and to say the least, they didn’t approve of anything even vaguely sympathetic to LGBTQ.* This initial incarnation of VV then may be seen as the last gasp, if a toned down one, of the Weimar era entertainment zeitgeist in all its exuberant, life-affirming, decadent excess, all of which was anathema to the strait-laced Nazis.
+As for a queer subtext in the film, the story – and characters – literally flirt with the idea a couple of times, and just as quickly abandon it.
 As an interesting aside, in this original take on "Victor and Victoria," many of the conversations take place in rhyme, either quasi-sung or in recitative, in the manner of Sprechstimme.
 This is a feature that didn’t carry over into the Hollywood redo.

 Wednesday, June 29, 2022